ynput/OpenPype/website/docs/artist_ftrack.md

 ---
 ## Application launch (best case scenario)
-1. Make sure Pype tray is running and you passed [Login to Ftrack](#login-to-ftrack-module-in-pype-tray-best-case-scenario) guide
+1. Make sure OpenPype is running and you passed [Login to Ftrack](#login-to-ftrack-module-in-pype-tray-best-case-scenario) guide
 2. Open web browser and go to your studio Ftrack web page *(e.g. https://mystudio.ftrackapp.com/)*
 3. Locate the task on which you want to run the application
 4. Display actions for the task